python/cpython/Doc/c-api/init.rst

    Get the current interpreter.

-   Issue a fatal error if there no :term:`attached thread state` or no current interpreter.
+   Issue a fatal error if there no :term:`attached thread state`.
    It cannot return NULL.

    .. versionadded:: 3.9